HTTP5214-Winter2023/starter/standup-logs/Standup-Logs-BassilYounes.md

 - Not having those rolls assigned yet and not having anything specific to work on
 - Not having our team meeting and how to move forward

+## Feb 22nd

+Last time we assigned roles to the various tasks that need to be completed (I created the base functionality of the application)

+Today Bea was the scrum master, we discussed how we should continue and what the next steps are

+Things that are blocking me

+- Nothing is necessarily blocking as of now its just how will continue to move through the timeline